 A word of explanation about the title is relevant.
-The Weald is a ridge of largely rural land that runs North West to South East – across southern England (the underlying geology continues across the Channel and into North West France).
-It is a land where no road runs straight or level for 100 metres, making it a secret, intimate landscape.
+The Weald is a ridge of largely rural land that runs North West to South East across southern England (the underlying geology continues across the Channel and into North West France).
+It is a land where no road runs straight or level for 100 metres, making a secret, intimate landscape.
 The Weald is the eroded remains of higher hills raised by the same tectonic collision that formed the Alps.
 I mention this because it is the geology that has helped protect the area from the blight of urbanisation and large-scale agribusiness, and given the Weald its unique and very pleasantly bucolic character.
+The ridge also made the construction of railways and roads difficult, preventing the colonisation of the area by commuters.
 [See, Why The Weald Looks Like The Shire]

 The Weald is a corrugated, crumpled landscape of small, rolling hills, where narrow lanes, often deeply sunken, twist and turn about on their way to people and places long since vanished.
 Where the small, irregular fields, whose boundaries are marked by almost equally-sized stands of fine old trees (known locally as shaws) and ancient hedgerows, were carved out from the forest along lines dictated by the very geology of streams and soil.
+The streams tend to run in steep-sided gulleys known as ghylls.
 Indeed, there’s scarcely room for the people, so intertwined are the trees with the very bones of the landscape, and as someone who loves trees above all other plants, that seems to me to be about the right balance.
-At its southern edge, the Weald runs down to the Pevensey Marshes and the sea, and raised land like the fingers of a hand stretch out to the cliffs of Hastings and beyond.
+At its southern edge, the Weald runs down to the Pevensey Marshes and the sea and raised land stretches out like the fingers of a hand to the cliffs of Hastings and beyond.
 (For more about Hastings, see Ferns, Fossils, Fauna And Inspiration, Hastings Country Park, in The Scientific Tourist Blog)

 I hope it is not too presumptuous of me to identify a little with Kipling.
-Not for his talent and work, which of course I could never hope to emulate, but perhaps I share his unpopular, unfashionable, love of England; his disillusionment with what his beloved had become, and perhaps also his fate for that love to be eventually unrequited.
-If we have nothing else in common, then we have at least this; we both will have ended our days here.
+Not for his talent and work, which of course I could never hope to emulate, but perhaps I share his unpopular, unfashionable, love of England and its history and people; his disillusionment with what his beloved had become, and perhaps also his fate for that love to be eventually unrequited.
+If he and I have nothing else in common, then we have at least this; we both will have ended our days here.

 Finally, a word of warning is in order.
 I take the view that if I am not causing offence to someone, then I am not doing my job properly.
 It has been said that offence is taken, not given, which seems arguable, but as far as Plain Tales From The Weald is concerned, and on this matter uniquely, I find myself agreeing with Brigham Young —